-Performance tests shall be conducted and data reduced in accordance with the test methods and procedures specified unless the Director and Administrator specifies or approves minor changes in methodology to a reference method, approves the use of an equivalent test method, approves the use of an alternative method that has been determined to be acceptable for demonstrating compliance, or waives the requirement for performance tests because the Permittee has demonstrated by other means that the source is in compliance with the standard.
-For NSPS facilities, only EPA has the authority to waive initial testing requirements.
+Performance tests shall be conducted and data reduced in accordance with the test methods and procedures specified unless the Director and/or Administrator specifies or approves minor changes in methodology to a reference method, approves the use of an equivalent test method, approves the use of an alternative method that has been determined to be acceptable for demonstrating compliance, or waives the requirement for performance tests because the Permittee has demonstrated by other means that the source is in compliance with the standard.

-[Part II, Section 4.4(A)(10) & 4.4(B)] [40 CFR §60.8(b)]
+[Part II, Section 4.4(A)(10) & 4.4(B)]

-c.
-Test Methods:
+- c.
+Test Methods: - i.

-- i.
 Sampling sites and velocity traverse points shall be selected in accordance with EPA Test Method 1 or 1A. - ii.
 The gas volumetric flow rate shall be measured in accordance with EPA Test Method 2, 2A, 2C, 2D, 2F, or 2G. - iii.
 The dry molecular weight shall be determined in accordance with EPA Test Method 3, 3A or 3B. - iv.
 The stack gas moisture shall be determined in accordance with EPA Test Method 4. - v.
 PM testing shall be conducted in accordance with EPA Test Method 5.
 Alternatively, Method 17 may be used if approved by the Department pursuant to a complete source monitoring/test protocol. - vi.
 The visible emissions evaluation shall be conducted in accordance with EPA Test Method 9, except the opacity observations for intermittent visible emissions shall require twelve (12) rather than twenty-four (24) consecutive readings at fifteen (15) second intervals.
+Alternatively, vii.
+PM10 testing shall be conducted in accordance with EPA Test Methods 201A and 202.
+EPA Test Method 5 will be accepted in lieu of EPA Test Method 201A if the Permittee agrees to assume that all particulates are PM10.

-Alternatively, Method 22 may be used if approved by the Department pursuant to a complete source monitoring/test protocol.
+Method 22 may be used if approved by the Department pursuant to a complete source monitoring/test protocol.

-[Part VII, Section 3.0, Subsections 7.1 & 7.2] [40 CFR §60.93(a)]
+[Part VII, Section 3.0, Subsections 7.1 & 7.2]